taherelhossin/HistoryViewerChallenge/README.md

 # Tests

 Tests in this Solution focuse primary to provide a POC that the code is easily testable more than testing the extreme corner cases

+# Future improvments

+One of the improvements I think if added will give this app more extensibility which is extracting the actions **beautifier** to be **injectable** rather than tide to the manager, In this case, we will be able to support different scenarios like Multi-lingual, other date formats & more fancy properties and ideas.

+This refactoring will lead the  **beautifier** itself to be Testable, so it will not be tested inside the manager but will be testable isolatted